bitol-io/open-data-product-standard/docs/README.md

 | support.tags                     |     | Tags                      | No       | Tags as a list.                                                                                                                   |

 ## Team
-The structure describing "team" is shared between all Bitol standards.
+The structure describing "team" is shared between all Bitol standards, matching RFC 0016.

 ### Field Descriptions